walter-a-jablonowski/sys-2/ai.md

       - increment each time an apartment is created
       - save the generated id in the new record in the "files_nr" field
     - url (string)
-  - typeIdentification: same as Activity
+  - typeIdentification: same as Activity, also uses a field "type" in the front matter of instances because we must differentiate this type from Activity
   - allowedSubTypes: Activity, Info
   - list renderer:
     - first line: